WATCH/LISTEN TO NEW SINGLE “WAKERS OF THE WIND” HERE

-Tunisian-born/New York-based experimental singer Emel Mathlouthi has announced the release of her new album Everywhere We Looked Was Burning, out September 27 via Partisan Records.
-To mark the announce Emel has revealed her powerful new single and video “Rescuer” (dir. by Alessandra Leone) – watch HERE.
+Tunisian-born/New York-based experimental singer Emel Mathlouthi today releases her new single and video “Wakers of the Wind” taken off her upcoming new album Everywhere We Looked Was Burning, out September 27 via Partisan Records

-“Rescuer” is the second single to be taken from the album, following the release of “Footsteps” in March.
+“Wakers of the Wind” is the third single to be taken from the album following the release of “Rescuer” and “Footsteps”.
 For the first time, Emel sings almost entirely in English after previously only recording a handful of tracks in the language.
 The choice was informed by settling in New York with her family, discovering the “essential imagery” of poets Rainer Maria Rilke, T.S.
 Elliot, and John Ashbury, and “thinking back to how music in English was so important to me growing up.”
 She initially rented a house in Woodstock, NY and set off to “write about nature as well as the beauty and struggle of these times.”

 Emel’s last album Ensen in 2017 was produced with Valgeir Sigurðson (Sigur Ros, Feist, Bjork), and earned profiles with NPR Music, Pitchfork, The Fader, The Guardian, Brooklyn Magazine, Nowness, WNYC + lots more.
 She was also recently featured in NPR Music’s ’200 Best Songs By 21st Century Women‘ feature.